bacchus-ng/bacchus/README.md

 Open Bacchus Project is a backup solution for oVirt/RHEV-M environment.
 It is being developed based on Python 2.7, Django 1.10 and oVirt Python SDK 4.1.
 Please be aware that it is still under development.
 Thank you for checking it out.

+## Preface
+Dear Open Bacchus User,

+Bacchus is an opensource backup solution for oVirt/RHEV-M. The backup mechanism behind the Bacchus relies on oVirt Python SDK.
+It basically creates a snapshot of a VM, clones a new VM from the snapshot with the prefix `bacchus_` and exports this cloned VM to default export domain of oVirt/RHEV-M. Snapshot and cloned VM is deleted after the backup is completed.
+Configuration of Export Domain is user's responsibility.
+If the domain is configured properly, Bacchus will detect it.
+No additional work required.

+The code may be lacking error handling in many cases for now.
+We are aware of it and will be covering the cases very soon.
+We need voluntary testers.
+Please drop an e-mail if you are interested.

+We use MariaDB as backend database, you may choose your own flavor but it is your responsibility to take care of it.

 ## Installation
 ### Prerequisites
 Please install the following packages on to your favorite Linux distro.